Factors That Seem To Lead To Weak Social Skills

 Lack of, or disrupted, social education

-Although some kids pick these things up more easily than others, every child has to be taught good social skills to one degree or another.
-Sometimes this occurs in a natural way, with children observing people as they go about their lives.
+Although some kids naturally pick them up more easily than others, every child has to be taught good social skills to one degree or another.
+Sometimes this occurs in an indirect, organic way, as children observe everyone as they go about their lives.
 At other times adults teach them proper social skills in little lessons here and there.
-Some children will also be formally taught these skills in the classroom or in therapy groups.
+Some children will also be formally taught communication skills in the classroom or therapy groups.
+Sometimes kids don't get the social education they need, or it keeps getting disrupted, preventing them from properly learning what they have to.

 Poor social skills role models